NemesisGuy/voxnemesis-supertonic-extension/README.md

 - Context menu entry for quick read-out of selected text.
 - Playback controls with play/pause/stop, seeking, and progress display.

+## How It Works
+- Background service worker routes popup/context-menu commands to an offscreen document (MV3) that hosts ONNX Runtime Web.
+- Models/styles are fetched from Hugging Face on first use, written into Cache Storage, and reused offline.
+- WebGPU is preferred when available; otherwise ONNX falls back to WASM.
+Thread count is capped between 1–4 using `navigator.hardwareConcurrency`.

 ## Load the Extension (Chrome/Edge)
 1. Open `chrome://extensions` (or `edge://extensions`).
 2. Enable **Developer mode**.